james0zan/Slimmer/doc/Analyzing.md

+# Memory grouping

+A tricky part of analyzing the traces is the handling of external library function calls.
+Since these functions are not instrumented by the SlimmerTrace pass, they are black boxes for us.
+However, we still need to know which memory addresses have been accessed by them for completing the memory dependency relations.
+In order to resolve this problem, we designed a memory grouping algorithm that can group a memory address with all the other addresses that are calculable from it.

+Specifically, a memory address *AddrB* is calculable from another memory address *AddrA* if

+1) *AddrB* == **AddrA*, i.e., the point-to relation;

+2) *AddrB* == *AddrA* + offset$, i.e., *AddrA* and *AddrB* are within the same aggregate type object (e.g., struct, array);

+3) there exist a memory address *AddrC* that *AddrB* is calculable from *AddrC* and *AddrC* is calculable from *AddrA*, i.e., the transitive law.

+Essentially, all the memory addresses of a logical object, all the pointers point to it, all the pointers point to those pointers, and again and again will be grouped into one group.
+Here, we use the phrease "logical object" for representing a set of data connected by linking pointers, e.g., a linked list or a linked tree.

+After obtaining the memory groups, if a pointer *Ptr* is passed to an external function (recorded by Argument events), we assume that all memory addresses that belong the same group of *Ptr* is also accessible by the function.
+This method is not precise, because it assumes that the entire logical object (e.g., a list, or a tree) is read and modified by an external function call, even if only part of the object is truly accessed.
+However, since our tool only looks for code that is likely to be unneeded, it do not need the algorithm to be precise.

 # Algorithm for Generating Unused Operations

+After obtaining all the needed infomation, the extracting of unneeded operations become stratforward.
+Our tool (i.e., print-bug) will iterate all the executed dynamic instruction backwardly.
+For each dynamic instruction

+1) if it is an external function call that impacts the outside, it is needed and all the last writes of the memory accessed by that function is needed;

+2) if it is marked as needed by former iterated dynamic instructions, mark all the dependency of it as needed;

+3) in other case, it is not needed.

+The algorithm can be fomalized as following:

     addr2load := a map that maps the memory address to a list of instructions that load it data_dep := a map that maps an load instruction to the depended store instructions